CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 > * Before clicking on the Upgrade button, you can review the total number of resources you are going to enable on Azure Defender.
 > * You can enable the Azure Defender trial for 30-days on a subscription-only, if not previously used.

-## Exercise 2: Creating ASC Default policy.
+## Exercise 2: Creating Microsoft Defender for Cloud Default policy.

-In this exercise, You will create the ASC default policy in security policy under  Microsoft Defender for Cloud.
+In this exercise, You will create the Microsoft Defender for Cloud default policy in security policy under  Microsoft Defender for Cloud.

 1. From Azure Portal, search for **Microsoft Defender for Cloud** and select it.